griquelme/tidyms/docs/quickstart.rst

 Creating mass spectra
 ---------------------

-In a similar way, we can create a :class:`ms_feature_validation.MSSpectrum`
+In a similar way, we can create a :class:`tidyms.MSSpectrum`
 object:

 .. code-block:: python